-- AdminAPI and InnoDB Cluster support the use of instances running MySQL Server 5.7.
-However, there are additional limitations for these instances, and some of the features described do not apply when you use them.
-Section 6.2.1, "Using Instances Running MySQL 5.7" lists the additional limitations. - Concurrent data definition statements and data manipulation statements issued against the same object but on different servers is not supported when using multi-primary mode.
-During the issue of Data

-Definition Language (DDL) statements on an object, issuing concurrent Data Manipulation Language (DML) on the same object but from a different server instance has the risk of conflicting DDL executing on different instances not being detected.
+- AdminAPI and InnoDB Cluster do not support the use of instances running MySQL Server 5.7. - Concurrent data definition statements and data manipulation statements issued against the same object but on different servers is not supported when using multi-primary mode.
+During the issue of Data Definition Language (DDL) statements on an object, issuing concurrent Data Manipulation Language (DML) on the same object but from a different server instance has the risk of conflicting DDL executing on different instances not being detected.
 For more information, see Group Replication Limitations.